Lung Cancer Diagnosis

 Getting a Lung Cancer Diagnosis

 Those with concerns about lung cancer should visit their primary physician for a screening.
 If the doctor decides a diagnostic test is necessary, they will administer the appropriate tests on the patient.
-There are several tests medical professionals can give depending on the patient’s symptoms.
+There are several diagnostic tests for lung cancer that medical professionals can give depending on the patient’s symptoms.
 After the diagnosis is made, the doctor can begin developing a treatment plan in expectation of how the cancer will develop (also known as its prognosis).
 Diagnostic tests used for cancer patients include:

 Computed Tomography (CT) Scan